Crazy Horse Memorial

 The Crazy Horse Memorial is a mountain monument under construction on privately held land in the Black Hills, in Custer County, South Dakota, United States.
 It will depict the Oglala Lakota warrior Crazy Horse, riding a horse and pointing to his tribal land.
 The memorial was commissioned by Henry Standing Bear, a Lakota elder, to be sculpted by Korczak Ziolkowski.
 It is operated by the Crazy Horse Memorial Foundation, a nonprofit organization.

 The monument has been in progress since 1948 and is far from completion.
-If completed as designed, it will become the world's second tallest statue, after the Statue of Unity in India.

 Overview

 The memorial master plan includes the mountain carving monument, a Native American Museum of North America, and a Native American Cultural Center.
 The monument is being carved out of Thunderhead Mountain, on land considered sacred by some Oglala Lakota, between Custer and Hill City, roughly 17 mi from Mount Rushmore.

 The sculpture's final dimensions are planned to be 641 feet long and 563 feet high.
-The outstretched arm will be 263 feet long, the opening under arm 70 feet wide and 100 feet high, and the finger 29 ft 6 in long.
+The outstretched left arm will be 263 feet long, the opening under arm 70 feet wide and 100 feet high, and the extended index finger 29 ft 6 in long.
 The face of Crazy Horse, completed in 1998, is 87 ft 6 in high; by comparison, the heads of the four U.S. Presidents at Mount Rushmore are each 60 feet high.